623Mark/6230404210-java-labs/README.md

-# 6230404210-java-labs
+# 6230404210-java-labs-2020
-For learning oop java via lab.
+###### For learning java properly.

-Name: Chanon Buathan
+## Name: Chanon Buathan
-ID: 623040421-0
+## ID: 623040421-0
-Section: 1
+## Section: 1

-Disclaimer : All the works in folder "623".
+# Disclaimer : All the works in folder "labs".

-623 -- represent the folder that I kept all the works from lab2 and will be all the rest in the future.
+> labs -- represent the folder that kept all the works from lab2 and will be including all the rest in the future.

-*Reminder: I'm also using it for study properly.

-Thanks,
+With my regards,